Fitness Volt

 7. Bulgarian split squat

 Bulgarian split squats are an advanced variation of lunges.
-Like lunges, you’ll need to use your vastus lateralis to stabilize your front knee.
-Bulgarian split squats make balancing a little harder and also put more weight on your front leg, making them even more effective for vastus lateralis development.
+Like lunges, you must use your vastus lateralis to stabilize your front knee.
+Bulgarian split squats make balancing a little harder and put more weight on your front leg, making them even more effective for vastus lateralis development.
 Do them with or without weight as required.

 How to do it: